Mun-eo/HR-Analytics-SQL-Queries/README.md

 * **Window Functions** (`RANK()`, `NTILE()`, `PARTITION BY`)
 ---

-These queries demonstrate a solid understanding of fundamental SQL concepts, including basic filtering and aggregation.
+# Phase 1: Initial Workforce Assessment: Understanding Compensation Demographics and Disparity

+Synthetix Solutions wants a foundational understanding of who their employees are and what they're paid to uncover the companies basic structure and where compensation disparities might lie to set a benchmark for further analysis.

 ### Problem 1: What's the highest salary within the company?